 Buffett never went to business school; he has a simple yet powerful business approach based on numbers and good ethical business decision-making.
 Business schools, he believes, obstruct the simplicity of building and running a business.

-An excellent insight into the fact that many businesses begin to fail when the third generation of family owners take over.
-So a “business that is so simple any idiot can run it” is a maxim that reminds us of the risks of nepotism.
+This is an excellent insight into why many businesses begin to fail when the third generation of family owners takes over.
+So, a “business that is so simple any idiot can run it” is a maxim that reminds us of the risks of nepotism.

 Finally, in this section, Buffett believes that the correct pricing of any product can be the deciding factor in a business’s success.